Pairing White Tea with Cheese

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Three tea friends, three white teas, three wedges of cheese equals three hours of non-stop eating and drinking.
-Sara, Georgia, and I are all taking the Tea Sommelier online course at the International Tea Education Institute (ITEI), a tea school based in Canada.
+Sara, Georgia, and I met up to have our own tea pairing session at the French Cheese Board in Soho.

 There are two types of white tea, one that consists only of the buds of the plant, and the other which is a mix of buds and leaves.
 The white tea leaves are harvested before they fully open and if you look at the buds, you’ll see tiny white hairs, making the tea leaves look white, hence the name.

-We started off with the lightest white tea, a Silver Needle from (ahem, of course) Silver Needle Tea Co.
+We started off with the lightest white tea, a Silver Needle.
 This tea from China is all bud, no leaves so it’s rather delicate.

 We used three professional tasting cup sets for each tea so that we all had our own cups to drink from.